 Any self-respecting turkey is too big for our little oven, so the next day, I bought a chicken instead.
 Robert and I took Mehitabel up to City of Rocks State Park for an overnight on Sunday afternoon.
 We had a nice walk among the rocks and saw some huge jackrabbits before putting our chicken in the oven.
 There was a waxing crescent moon with Venus and Jupiter just two degrees apart; it's a wonderfully dark sky in this part of New Mexico, and the skies are brilliant with stars.

 In early December, we left Deming and started the trek to Yuma, caravanning with our Las Cruces buddies, Sandra & Tom.
 Just over the NM/AZ line, we stopped at a nice rest area and discovered that Sandra had a broken serpentine belt.
 A new rv adventure!
-She made some phone calls and found someone willing to come out and tow her to Willcox, about 50 miles west of our location.
+She made some phone calls and found a tow truck willing to come out and tow her to Willcox, about 50 miles west of our location.
 The rest of us followed in our three rigs, and parked that night at Dick's Tire & Auto Repair.

 The next morning they got Sandra's rig fixed up and by early afternoon we were off on our rv adventures again.
 For the next 4 nights we parked at the Desert Diamond Casino in Tucson where Tom and Robert managed to lose some money without trying too hard, and we all did some exploring.